 - Does my treasurer have to live in the Aldermanic/School Board District for which I am seeking election?

 - Do I have to live in that Aldermanic/School Board District in order to run for the office?

-- A person declaring candidacy (submitting their Declaration of Candidacy) must be a resident of the city of Milwaukee for 28 consecutive days as of the date they are filng the Declaration of Candidacy.
+- A person declaring candidacy (submitting their Declaration of Candidacy) must be a qualified elector* of the city of Milwaukee for 10 consecutive days as of the date they are filng the Declaration of Candidacy.

 - A person running for School Board must be a qualified elector* of the school district at the time of filing a Declaration of Candidacy and must reside within the specific school board district by the date they take their oath, which is always scheduled for the 4th Monday in April.
 Wis.
 Stat. §§ 120.05(1)(d), 120.06(2), (4)

 - You can run for alderperson and not live in the aldermanic district, as long as you are a qualified elector* of the aldermanic district and actually reside in the district at the time of the election.
 Wis.
 Stat. §.62.09(2)(a)